-|How is the B0103 PONTIAC code repair?Start by checking the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-Labor: 1.0The cost to diagnose the B0103 PONTIAC code is 1.0 hour of labor.
+The cost to diagnose the B0103 Pontiac code is 1.0 hour of labor.
 The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
 Most auto repair shops charge between $75 and $150 per hour.

 Electronic Frontal Sensor (EFS), also known as a front end sensor, uses a unidirectional 2-wire circuit.
 EFS sensor modulates current on the interface to send identification, State Of Health (SOH) and deployment commands to Sensing and Diagnostic Module (SDM).
 The SDM serves as a power source and ground for EFS.
 When ignition is turned on and EFS detects power from SDM, EFS responds by performing internal diagnostics and sending identification to SDM.
 SDM considers identification message to be valid if received within 5 seconds of EFS powering up.
 EFS continually communicates a status message to SDM.
 When fault is detected, SDM will attempt to reset EFS twice by removing and applying power.
 If fault is still present, SDM will set a Diagnostic Trouble Code (DTC).

+Need more information on how to fix the B0103 Pontiac code?
 Get Access to Factory Service Manuals

 Get the B0103 Pontiac code diagnosed by a professional: Find a repair shop in your area